FutureGatewayFramework/fgDocumentation/usage.md

 # Usage

-APIs are compliant with specification defined in: http://docs.fgapis.apiary.io/#
+APIs are compliant with specification defined in: http://docs.fgapis.apiary.io/# In particular this guide refers to specifications having version: v1.0.

 ## Tasks

 ### Submit tasks

+Before submit any task, at least an application should be installed on the APIServer.
+Each application may have then one or several infrastructure defined where the application can execute.
+In APIServer terminology, the application may be a concrete running executable or an infrastructure.
-To create new task for application having id 1 (test entry for helloworld@localhost); no input files.
+Below example shoes how to create a new task for application having id 1 (test entry for helloworld@localhost); no input files.

 curl -i -H "Content-Type: application/json" -X POST -d '{"application":"1","description":"helloworld@localhost test run","arguments": ["arg1","arg2","arg3"]}' http://localhost:8888/v1.0/tasks?user=brunor